ever-co/awesome-time-tracking/README.md

 - [Timeular](https://timeular.com/) - A physical device and app for effortless, smart, and secure time and leave tracking for individuals and teams. ([Read more](/details/timeular.md)) `device` `cross-platform` `leave-tracking` `teams`
 - [Toggl](https://toggl.com/track/) - Toggl is a time-tracking platform offering desktop, web, and mobile clients, with features such as idle detection, reminders, Pomodoro timer, and daily time tracking.
 It is widely used for productivity and efficiency, and includes open-source desktop apps and command-line tools. ([Read more](/details/toggl.md)) `cross-platform` `productivity` `reporting` `integration`

+## Developer Time Tracking

+- [DueFocus](https://duefocus.com/) - DueFocus is a time tracking and productivity tool tailored for developers and software teams, offering task-focused tracking and coding analytics.
+Its GitHub integration allows users to link time entries to specific issues and commits, helping teams understand where development time is spent and improve project planning. ([Read more](/details/duefocus.md)) `developers` `analytics` `teams`

 ## Equipment & Fleet Time Tracking

 - [busybusy Equipment Time Tracking App](https://busybusy.com/equipment-time-tracking-app/) - Time tracking software focused on equipment usage, helping contractors track machine run time, location, and utilization to allocate costs accurately and improve job costing. ([Read more](/details/busybusy-equipment-time-tracking-app.md)) `gps` `usage-monitoring` `construction`